Lee-Sutton/OpenGL-Wrist-orthosis-simulation/README.md

 The code should compile with windows with the appropriate libraries installed but I have not personally tried.

 ## Screenshots
-Below I have attached a few screenshots of the project in use.
+Below I have attached a few screenshots from the project report.
+For a more detailed description check out the project pdf.

 ![Alt text](/screenshots/shot1.jpeg)